Z4ndyz/LegionGen5-6FanControl_WinRing_Smokeless_I-OPortsMethod/README.md

 Feel free to fork this and modify it as long as you provide the LICENSE.md

-### I don't plan on doing an GUI nor do i have the experience for it, at least not right now
-maybe ever so don't wait for it. ###
+### I don't plan on doing an GUI nor do i have the experience for it, at least not right now, maybe ever so don't wait for it. ###